Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Benchmark Results

 When changing context from \basic~to \best~(Figure~\ref{fig:Avg_hanabi_performance}), among non-reasoning models, the GPT-4.1 family was relatively robust ($-2.4$ on average) compared to other agents, such as grok-3 ($-3.9$ on average) and Claude Sonnet 3.7 ($-4.1$ on average).
 For reasoning models, Gemini 2.5 showed comparable improvements with \best~ (Flash: $+4.4$, Pro: $+2.9$).
 This provides some evidence for \emph{agents within a model family being similarly impacted by deductive reasoning} enabled by providing richer contextual information (e.g. GPT 4.1, Gemini 2.5).
-We discuss more detailed turn analysis and agent behaviors in Appendix \ref{app:Model_analysis} and provide qualitative analysis of non-reasoning model failure in \best~ in Appendix \ref{subsec:Qual_sherlock}.
+We discuss more detailed turn analysis and agent behaviors in Appendix \ref{app:Model_analysis}, provide qualitative analysis of non-reasoning model failure in \best~ in Appendix \ref{subsec:Qual_sherlock} and context engineering, Best of K details in Appendix \ref{subsec:multi_agent_best_of_k}, \ref{subsec:multi_agent_roles}.

 \textbf{Limitations of \best.} The primary limitation of the \best~ setting is that we provide game history as explicit deductions from the Hanabi Learning Environment game engine (see Appendix \ref{app:Best_prompt_single}) rather than the agent implicitly deducing this information through its own interactions as the game progresses turn-by-turn, as human players do.
-We attempted a naive multi-turn evaluation, where each player receives a full game history of all of their previous turns (prompts and responses) with a few agents, such as o4-mini and Grok-3 Mini, but were unable to run games longer than 30 turns due to LLM context window limits.
+Running a naive multi-turn evaluation, where each player receives a full game history of all of their previous turns (prompts and responses) with a few agents, is infeasible for games longer than 30 turns due to LLM context window limits.
 To address this problem, we introduce a multi-turn evaluation setup with a scratch pad.
 (Section \ref{sec:multi-turn}).